 The good news?
 You have more power than you think to manage stress and give your immune system a much-needed boost.
 Here are some simple, effective ways to start feeling better today:

-• Breathe and Be Present:
+- Breathe and Be Present:

 Stress often pulls our minds in a thousand directions.
 Practicing mindfulness—even for just 10 minutes a day—helps calm your nervous system and improve immune health.
-Try one of our classes or do your own deep breathing or guided meditation.
+Try one of our classes or do your own deep breathing or guided meditation. - Prioritise Sleep:

 Sleep isn’t just rest; it’s repair.
-Aim for 7-9 hours of quality sleep to give your body time to recover and recharge.
+Aim for 7-9 hours of quality sleep to give your body time to recover and recharge. - Move your Body:

 Exercise doesn’t have to mean gruelling gym sessions.
-A brisk walk, yoga, or dancing in your living room can lower stress hormones and boost immunity.
+A brisk walk, yoga, or dancing in your living room can lower stress hormones and boost immunity. - Fuel Your Body:

 Reach for whole, nutrient-rich foods like fruits, vegetables and lean proteins.
-They’re packed with the vitamins your immune system craves.
+They’re packed with the vitamins your immune system craves. - Connect with Others:

 Loneliness increases stress, while meaningful social connections reduce it.
 Whether it’s a phone call with a friend or joining a local group, connection is key to a healthy immune system.